Shubham-Yadav003/Reviewify/README.md

-# Optimize.ai
+# Reviewify
-It is a web app integrated with Gemini AI , helps in code review and optimization.
+It is a web app integrated with Gemini-flash-2.0 , helps in code review and optimization.